Hobie 16

 The ISAF International Class Hobie 16 (H16) is a popular catamaran manufactured by the Hobie Cat Company for racing and day sailing.
-The craft was the driving force behind the popularization of beachcats and was recently inducted into the Sailing Hall Of Fame.
+The craft was the driving force behind the popularization of beachcats.

 Introduced in 1971, the Hobie 16 is the second largest boat fleet in existence with over 135,000 boats built to date.

 The boat is distinctly recognized for its asymmetric "banana" shaped hulls, designed to work without the need for daggerboards so the catamaran could be run up the beach without worry.
 The rudders kick up automatically by lifting up on the tiller crossbar.